 - The software’s algorithm must be easy to understand

 - The software must allow for adjustments of calculation on an SKU level (no one-size-fits-all approach)

 - The software must provide accurate forecasts (for both FBA inventory and warehouse inventory)

 In the end, it will all boil down to its ability to make inventory planning easy and accurate.

 A better understanding of the importance of Amazon inventory management will help your business significantly.
 You’ll realize how essential it is to have all of your systems work together to reach your goals successfully.
 Now is the best time to sync your marketing, inventory, and cash flow to scale up and thrive in the Amazon space.

 SoStocked is an Amazon inventory management software that factors your marketing strategies into your inventory forecasts and reordering.
-We’ve created a free downloadable Amazon inventory planner to help you streamline your system more efficiently for starters.
+We’ve created a free downloadable Amazon inventory planner template to help you streamline your system more efficiently for starters.
 Start implementing these systems to truly and quickly scale your business.